 Accessible products and services

-The was adopted on 17 April 2019.
+The European Accessibility Act was adopted on 17 April 2019.
 It must be put into national law by Member States by 28 June 2022 and put into practice from 28 June 2025.
-On some elements of the Act, such as on accessibility of answering to the single European emergency number ‘112’, countries will be given a longer time for applying its requirements.
-The Act sets new EU-wide minimum accessibility requirements for a limited range of products and services.
+On some elements of the Act, such as on accessibility of answering to the single European emergency number ‘112’, countries are given a longer time for applying its requirements.
+The Act sets new EU-wide minimum accessibility requirements for a list of products and services, and provides a set of accessibility requirements that can be used in public procurement and European funds.

 The Act is not a solution for all accessibility problems but it is a significant step towards making the EU fully accessible for persons with disabilities.
 It covers specific products and services mainly in the digital domain such as:

-Smartphones, tablets and computers
+Smartphones, tablets, computers and their operating systems

 Ticketing machines and check-in machines